blobject/agave/README.md

 Due to work-related reasons, I have decided to close off *agave's* license.
 It's totally not ideal, but I'm afraid it can't be helped.
 Please visit the font's new homepage at [baikal.io/agaric/agave][home].

-After switching to a closed license, I want to express my sincere apologies to those who tried out, want to try, or are currently using *agave*.
-Please do use and share *agave* in its current state, but if you want updates or direct support, I urge you to visit its new landing at [baikal][home], where my support and updates are available.
+After switching to a closed license, I want to apologise to those who tried out, want to try, or are currently using *agave*.
+Please do use and share the font in its current state, but if you want updates or direct support, I urge you to visit its new landing at [baikal][home], where my support and updates are available.

 (05 Feb 2016)